HerrMotz/bachelor-thesis/publication/main.typ

 ]

-== Feature List
-#todo[Decide on how detailed do I want this to be.]

-A full feature list can be found in the technical documentation of the repository.
-This section will only give an overview.

 #figure(
-  table(columns: 2,
+  caption: [An overview of all features currently implemented.\ A full feature list can be found in the technical documentation of the repository.], table(columns: 2,
   [Feature], [Status],
   [Drawing a VQG with variables and literals], [#sym.checkmark],